 - Heat the inspissator to 85°C to quicken the build-up of the temperature before loading.

-Note: The quality of egg media deteriorates when coagulation is done at too high a temperature or for too long.
-Discolouration of the coagulated medium may be due to excessive temperature.
+The quality of egg media deteriorates when coagulation is done at too high a temperature or for too long.
+Discoloration of the coagulated medium may be due to excessive temperature.
 The appearance of little holes or bubbles on the surface of the medium also indicates faulty coagulation procedures.

 - After inspissation, the whole media batch of the media bottles should be incubated at 35°C-37°C for 24 hours as a check for bacterial sterility.

-- In both the cases the contamination rate should not be > 10 %.
+- In both cases the contamination rate should not be > 10 %.

 Inoculation and Incubation